Winter Tire Sipes

 The Pirelli Sottozero, Michelin Pilot Alpin PA3, Goodyear Eagle Ultra Grip GW3, and the Nokian WR are the best of these high performers.
 The Nokian WR is unusual because it can be left on the vehicle year round.
 It and the Yokohama W.drive are truly all-weather tires.

 When you want ice grip over all else, start with a multicell compound, then look for sipes.
 The more the merrier.

 Snow grip is achieved by blocks with as many sharp edges as possible.
 A five-sided tread block has more edges than a four-sided one.
 A tread block which is jagged instead of straight is better.
 Tread blocks on the edge of the tire should stand out sharply.

-And, of course, the tire must have the Transport Canada severe snow rating: a triangular pictograph with a mountains and snowflake inside.
+And, of course, the tire must have the Transport Canada severe snow rating: a triangular pictograph with a mountain and snowflake inside.